wbreeze/poui/docs/Etapa07.md

 ### Ensure React reconciles only when necessary

-The React documentation, under the heading of optimizing performance, has [recommendation](https://reactjs.org/docs/optimizing-performance.html#avoid-reconciliation) to prevent DOM reconciliation when the state of a component has not changed.
+The React documentation, under the heading of optimizing performance, has a [recommendation](https://reactjs.org/docs/optimizing-performance.html#avoid-reconciliation) to prevent DOM reconciliation when the state of a component has not changed.